Characters: Shin Megami Tensei IV

 - Even in Demonic Gene he is not safe after getting bitten by Amaymon.
 He has mouths appearing on his body, has long demon tentacles with mouths on the end emerge from wounds.
 He uses this to devour the Minotaur under the demon's influence.
 As time passes, he's losing more control, as seen when he fights against Yaso-Magatsuhi and doesn't even understand what happened - Amaymon's influence is getting stronger.
 Later on, Hiruko forcibly opens one of these mouths and crawls down as Amaymon is chewing her to forcibly fuse with Walter.

 - Book Dumb: He's not book smart and is completely uninterested in reading when the Baker wants to talk about books early into the story.
-Borders on a Fatal Flaw as he so easily comes to believe what Lilith says and comes to side with the Chaos alignment.
+Borders on a Fatal Flaw as he so easily comes to believe what Lilith says and comes to side with the Chaos alignment, and a big part of why Infernal Tokyo's Might Makes Right atmosphere is so appealing to him is precisely because it's simple and uncomplicated.

 - Childhood Friends: With Gina.
 After absorbing Hiruko, it very briefly looks like he still wants to protect her from the Ashura-kai.
 Actually, he just wants her alive to pretty much eat her.